Networking

 Here other resources and models for your consideration:

-Interpersonal skills and attitude can have a tremendous impact on our networking style and the results of networking.
+Interpersonal skills and attitude can have a tremendous impact on our networking style, as well as the results of networking.
 To the fullest extent possible:

 • Stay positive, curious, and open